My-Finance-Report/yearly_report/README.md

 - update schema to remove nullability on processed file fields
 - update schema to put processed file into transactions table, not uploaded pdf
-- consider ability to regenerate sankey somewhere
 - it seems like the text on mobile just needs to be bigger
-- sankey config has configability somewhere
-- there is some redirect bug in the onboarding flow
 - filter by year when you look at dashboard
 - privacy policy
-- refactor css
 - refactor Main.hs routes
 - refresh on the page keeps you in the same view
-- delete transactions
-- the data model should likely differentiate between cards and accounts and keep it at a type level
-  - use this to inform what presets we show, and also which things we want in which charts

 # Bad UI

 - password dont match in wrong modal
 - let people know something is happening async
-- hit box is just the tiny thing on step 2 of onboard